 12:31 Clock The clock shows you the current time.
 You can choose whether to display the time in the 12-hour or 24-hour format.
 Mobile internet signal Mobile internet is active and being used by the car.
-The number of bars indicates signal strength.
+The number of bars indicates signal strength. .ıl!
 Mobile internet error There is an issue with the mobile internet connection.
-If you see this symbol with a type of connection next to it, such as 3G or LTE, it means that the car is connected to a network but doesn't have a working internet connection.
+If you see this symbol with a type of connection next to it, such as 3G or LTE, it means that the car is connected to a network but doesn't have a working internet connection. ۵۵(] !
 No internet connection The car is not connected to the internet.
 LTE LTE mobile internet signal Your car has an active LTE mobile internet connection. Е EDGE mobile internet signal Your car has an active EDGE mobile internet connection.
 3G 3G mobile internet signal Your car has an active 3G mobile internet connection.
 4G 4G mobile internet signal Your car has an active 4G mobile internet connection.
-R Roaming active Roaming is active. (î; Wi-Fi signal Wi-Fi is enabled and active.
+R Roaming active Roaming is active. ( [t]: Wi-Fi signal Wi-Fi is enabled and active.
 The number of bars indicates the signal strength.
 If no bars are shown, this indicates that a Wi-Fi connection is active but there is no signal.
-Wi-Fi internet error There is an issue with the Wi-Fi internet connection. ۰¥۰ Bluetooth connected Bluetooth is enabled and a device is connected to the car. \checkmark Location Your location is being shared.
+Wi-Fi internet error There is an issue with the Wi-Fi internet connection. ۰₿∙ Bluetooth connected Bluetooth is enabled and a device is connected to the car. $\triangleleft$ Location Your location is being shared. ((+)) Wireless charging active A device is charging on the wireless charger.